Swedish Model Anna Nystrom Shows Off Derriere In Insanely Sexy Thong Swimsuit

 Just a repost tonight.
 To be honest I’ve been feeling really stressed and ”off” these last couple of days.
 On top of that I fainted today and was unconscious for a while.
 Luckily Richard caught me when I fell.
 But I was pretty chocked after and it was a scary feeling not having control of your own body.
 It has never happened to me before so hopefully it’s just a one time thing!
 There are a lot of things outside Instagram that you never see, and like everybody else, I have my bad days too.
 But when I do have them, I try to remind myself of everything good in my life and surround myself with the things and the people I love the most!
 (So they can be there to catch me, literally haha) It’s easy to look at people over the internet, thinking everything is so damn perfect all the time.
 But in the end of the day we are all humans, going through our own things or struggles.
 Anyway, I hope everything is well with you guys ????
 Thank you for always being so kind and supporting.
 It means a lot and I’m really thankful for every single one of you.

-“Hope you can bounce back to normal and this is an isolated issue, take care of yourself first… Prayers that you feel better soon!,” one follower commented.
+“Hope you can bounce back to normal and this is an isolated issue, take care of yourself first… Prayers that you feel better soon!” one follower commented.

 “Mental and physical health is the most important, so take care of yourself baby girl.”